Frequently Asked Questions (FAQ)

 - How you respond to the work.

-- And most importantly, how much you are willing to participate in the process with your home practice.
+- And most importantly, your willingness to learn and to participate in the process with your home practice.

-If you have a chronic muscular pain that you would like to address I recommend committing to at least 3 private sessions.
+If you have a chronic muscular pain that you would like to address I recommend committing to at least 3 private sessions or 3 online 1-1s.
 Progress can then be reviewed at this point although most clients report substantial improvements from the first session.

-When your series of private sessions is completed consider attending a workshop once or twice a year, or signing up to a regular class.
+When your series of private sessions is completed you can continue to practice the Somatic movements so you can remain pain free and comfortable going forward.
+You could also consider attending a workshop once or twice a year, or signing up to a regular class.
 There is always more to learn.

 Somatic Movements should ideally be practiced daily, morning and night.
 At the very least you should strive to practice once daily.
 Remember you are learning new ways to sense and move your muscles, as such, consistent and regular practice is required.

 The more you practice the faster you can expect to progress.
 Conversely the less you practice the less progress you will make.

 How many repetitions should you do?
 There are no set numbers of repetitions, you do as many repetitions as you feel you need.
 If you focus on quality over quantity you will not go wrong.

 There are many benefits to learning and practicing Somatics, such as;